Annual Herbaceous Plant Trial Program

 Getting the word out not only on what thrives in these southern test gardens, but also what fails is important.
 Each fall and winter, numerous industry and gardening magazines as well as newsletters inform gardeners, landscapers, and professional growers of the evaluation highlights.
 Plant evaluation data is published each year in a UT Agricultural Experiment Station Research Report.
 This report is sent to industry supporters or anyone desiring a copy.
 Links to reports from current and previous years can be found below.

-2011 Trials data is now available online, as are 2010 Trials data, 2009 Trials Data, 2008 Trials data and 2007 Trials data.
-This feature is in addition to the annual Knoxville and Jackson Garden Best Plants report which is available below as a pdf file.
+2013 Trials data is now available online, as are 2012 Trials data, 2011 Trials data, 2010 Trials data, 2009 Trials Data, 2008 Trials data and 2007 Trials data.
+This feature is in addition to the annual Knoxville and Jackson Garden Best Plants report which will be available below soon.
 Anyone who wishes to receive a copy can download it from this site.
 You can also access the reports from previous years below.

 Each trial variety was evaluated monthly during June, July, and August on a scale of 1(Poor) -5(Excellent)).
 These ratings measured the performance of the plant variety in terms of growth rate and uniformity, bloom abundance and color, heat tolerance, pest and disease resistance, and overall landscape appeal.